Equity release calculator

 Will I be taxed on the equity I release?

-No. The money released to you is tax-free.
+No, you won’t be taxed on the equity you release.
 However, taking money out of your home will reduce the value of your estate and could affect your eligibility for means-tested benefits.

 A fully qualified advisor will talk through all of this in detail before you commit to releasing equity.